Altinn/altinn-studio-docs/content/app/development/ux/pdf/_index.en.md

     ```C#
     services.AddTransient<IPdfFormater, PdfFormater>();
     ```
-    This ensuers your custom code is known to the application and that it will be executed.
+    This ensures your custom code is known to the application and that it will be executed.
 {{</content-version-container>}}
 {{</content-version-selector>}}

-Since the `IPdfFormater` interface has the same method as the old `PdfHandler.cs`class the rest of the documentation and examples applies to all versions.

-{{%notice info%}}
-If a page/component is to always be excluded from the PDF, it is recommended that this is set in the configuraiton file.

-If exclusion of a page/component depends on dynamics it _must_ be done programmatically.
-{{% /notice%}}

-### Exclude pages

-In the examples below, the page with id _page2_ is excluded from the PDF PDF.
+{{% expandlarge id="exclude-page" header="Excluding pages" %}}

-### Configuration
+### 1. Settings.json

-Setup in `Settings.json` under `App/ui`:
+Add a list of page names to exclude called `excludeFromPdf` under `pages`:

 ```json {linenos=false,hl_lines=["3-5"]}
 {